The Relationship Between Addiction And Infidelity

 - Seeking/having sexual fulfillment or emotional fulfillment with someone of interest outside of the relationship

-Infidelity involves a betrayal of truth and security and causes emotional damage and distance in others.
-Additionally, cheating is a complicated topic drawing many opposing opinions.
+Infidelity involves a betrayal of trust and security and causes emotional damage and distance in others.
+Additionally, cheating is a complicated topic that draws many opposing opinions.
 The reasons for infidelity are often unknown or varied.

 Infidelity can spiral out of control.
-The secrecy of getting away with a taboo indulgence, and the thrill of living a double life can entice people to continually cheat.
-Drinking or using drugs to gain “liquid courage” to step out on a relationship is common for some individuals.
-In particular, Alcohol lowers inhibitions and can reduce the judgement of those who drink.
-Someone may consider having an affair while sober, but once they use drugs or alcohol, he or she may be more likely to follow through with this decision.
+The secrecy of getting away with a taboo indulgence and the thrill of living a double life can entice people to continually cheat.
+Drinking or using drugs to gain “liquid courage” to stray outside the bounds of a relationship is common for some individuals.
+In particular, alcohol lowers inhibitions and can reduce the judgment of those who drink.
+Someone may consider having an affair while sober; once they use drugs or alcohol, they may be more likely to actually follow through with this notion.

 How Substance Abuse Can Encourage Infidelity

-When someone drinks alcohol or uses drugs, they are complicating and adding an element that can become a motivator and a scapegoat to cheat.
-For example, when someone drinks, they can easily blame their decisions on alcohol.
-Saying things like, “the liquor made me do it,” or “I only did it because I was drunk and not myself” allows someone to side-step taking responsibility for their mistakes, while making more of them.
+When someone drinks or does drugs, they can easily blame their poor decisions on the substance.
+Saying things like “the liquor made me do it” or “I only did it because I was drunk” allows someone to side-step taking responsibility for their mistakes.

 Furthermore, substance abuse often makes someone feel relaxed and carefree.
 There may be very little awareness of consequences for harmful behavior.
-In response to this, he or she may follow through with ideas they have always had, and take bold actions.
-This can range from escaping through an affair to avoid a dull marriage, or encourage someone to act on wishes, flirt, or pursue others.
-Unfortunately, feeling free and having little fear can push someone to discount the impact alcohol addiction and infidelity has on families.
+As a result of this, intoxicated individuals may take bold actions.
+Unfortunately, feeling free and having little fear can cause someone struggling with substance abuse to discount the impact their addiction and infidelity has on their family.

-If someone finds out their significant other is committing infidelity, they can experience a surge of painful emotions.
-The loss of how they perceive their partner can be upsetting.
+If someone finds out that their significant other is committing infidelity, they can experience a surge of painful emotions.
+The loss of how they formerly perceived their partner can be upsetting.
 Feelings of anger often arise.
-The individual may feel they are unworthy of monogamy.
-He or she can take these feelings as a sign of self-worth, and internalize them.
-He or she may develop anxiety as they question and wonder where it all went wrong.
-He or she may develop depression as painful emotions resurface.
+The individual who’s been cheated on may feel they are unworthy of monogamy.
+These feelings can be taken as a sign of self-worth and internalized.
+The victim of infidelity may develop anxiety as they question where it all went wrong.
+They may also develop depression as painful emotions resurface.

-In response, someone can choose to cope with alcohol or other harmful substances that seem to provide temporary joy, highs, or distractions.
-The problem is once that substance wears off, he or she may continue using it as a crutch.
+In response, someone can choose to cope with these emotions through the use of alcohol or other harmful substances that seem to provide temporary joys, highs, or distractions.
+Once that substance wears off, the individual in pain may continue using it as a crutch.
 Eventually, continued use of a substance to cope can encourage a tolerance, dependence, or addiction.

-Many effects of intoxication, like aggression or violence can affect a loved one.
-Acts of domestic abuse like physical violence often involve someone who is under the influence of drugs or alcohol.
+Many effects of intoxication, like aggression or violence, can affect a loved one.
+Acts of domestic abuse often involve someone who is under the influence of drugs or alcohol.
 According to research, “nearly 500,000 incidents [of domestic abuse] occur each year between people who are intimate partners who had been drinking.”

 The problem is also pronounced in LGBTQ relationships.
-Studies have found there were more cases of “problematic drinking than heterosexual counterparts,” with “higher rates of intimate partner violence.”
-There is no information on rates on infidelity in this group; however, the desire to find fulfillment and emotional support that may lead to infidelity is a possibility.
+Studies have found there were more cases of “problematic drinking than [observed in] heterosexual counterparts,” with “higher rates of intimate partner violence.”

-If someone is physically or emotionally abused by their abusive partner, or even if they are neglected because of someone’s addiction, they need love, safety and support.
-Without realizing it, they may look for love, safety, and acceptance outside of the relationship.
-If kids are involved, they may find it difficult to leave, making their need for support stronger, hence cheating.
-At worst, living with a partner who abuses substances can create co-dependent relationships.
+If someone is physically or emotionally abused by their partner, or even if they are neglected because of someone’s addiction, they need love, safety, and support.
+Without realizing it, they may look for love, safety, and acceptance outside of their relationship.
+If kids are involved, a partner may find it difficult to leave; the partner may resort to cheating if they see it as their only option.
+What’s more, living with a partner who abuses substances can create co-dependent relationships.

 Make a Call (855) 826-4464